xubowenhaoren/A-Mission/README.md

 <img width="589" alt="List of pre-defined trips" src="https://user-images.githubusercontent.com/77460900/111225535-24e0bd00-859d-11eb-823e-be1eeae5f86a.png">

 #### Integrated Motion Unit (IMU) plugin modernization and integration
-The original IMU plugin was developed 3 years ago.
+The original [IMU plugin](https://github.com/xubowenhaoren/e-mission-integrity-detect) was developed 3 years ago.
 When we first attempted to add the plugin to our project, we found that Cordova no longer recognizes the plugin.
 Upon further research, we learned that all recent plugins require a ```package.json``` as the plugin describer.
 We consulted existing E-mission plugin repos and added the ```package.json``` to modernize the IMU plugin.

+#### Data Analysis and Motion Prediction Model Improvement

+In the A-mission project, we collected one complete round of the data.
+We ran the E-mission analysis pipelines with the most accurate model (`gis-based-mode-detection`).
+We then performed a comparison of the E-mission motion inference with actual pre-defined trips.
+We determined that it still generates inaccurate trip segmentation and motion mode sensing for even common motion modes.

+- See our full comparison here: `documentation/data_comparison.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/data_comparison.md))

+Under Prof. Caspi's guidance, we successfully developed a data analysis script that can match and merge the E-mission data and IMU data on a segment level.
+Its highlight features include:

+- Connects to an instance of the e-mission server
+- Accepts a user UUID (e.g. email) and use it to fetch all processed trip data
+- For each trip segment, fetch all corresponding IMU data from the SQLite phone UserCache local database
+- Also for each trip segment, check and fetch user input ground truth from the UserCache.

+Any future analysis pipeline can directly use our data analysis script, benefit from its data merging features, and kick-start the ML development work.

 ### Constraints and Limitations